'The beginning of the end?': Scientists sound the alarm as Antarctic sea ice hits record low for second year running | KRDO

 At first, some put it down to the usual variability of this vastly complex continent, with its diverse, intertwined climate systems.
 But after two low sea ice records in a row, scientists are becoming concerned.

 “The question is, has climate change reached Antarctica?
 Is this the beginning of the end?
 Will the sea ice disappear for good in the coming years in the summer?”
-Christopher Haas, Head of the Sea Ice Physics Research Section at the Alfred Wegener Institute in Germany, told CNN.
+Christian Haas, head of the Sea Ice Physics Research Section at the Alfred Wegener Institute in Germany, told CNN.

 Several factors may feed into why sea ice is so low, including winds, ocean currents and ocean heat.

-Note: Correction: This story has been updated to correct the name of Christian Haas.